-Early stage drug and device clinical trials are often challenged by tight budgets and an inadequate Phase 1 protocol design.
-The tight budget is a reality, but the inadequate protocol is not.
+1. Early stage drug and device clinical trials are often challenged by tight budgets and an inadequate Phase 1 protocol design.
+A tight budget is a reality, and the protocol is often inadequate.
 The best use of funds for your Phase 1 study is to retain a consultant.
 You want someone experienced in data model design and clinical conduct.
 Even if you think you can do it yourself, don’t.
-Get someone else to work with you.
-It is common for 1 person to design the CRF and another person to design the clinical protocol.
+Get someone else to work with you and design a coherent protocol and CRF.
+Keep it simple.

-Phase 1 clinical trials are moving to electronic informed consent and other decentralized trial functionality like video visits.
+2. Phase 1 clinical trials are moving to electronic informed consent and other decentralized trial functionality like video visits.
 For electronic informed consent and a small number of patients – the most cost effective solution for you may be to use a tool like SignRequest.
 Print out a PDF of the ICF and put it into a digital signature loop.
 You don’t need an expensive solution.

 3. Phase 1 clinical trials are usually short, so speed of everything is important.
 This means that you need to be able to build the study very quickly using a visual forms designer like Flask Forms.
-Customers using Flask Forms can build a complete eCRF system in 5 working days when you work with Flask Data.
+You can build a complete eCRF system in 5 working days when you work with Flask Data.

 4. Phase 1 medical devices trials are often performed in-house with help from a regulatory consultant and contract CRA.
 Phase 1 drug studies are often outsourced to CROs.
-No matter who runs the process – you need to have a clear understanding that the ownership of the data and the data quality sits firmly on your shoulders – the shoulders of life science sponsor.
+No matter who runs the process – you need to have a clear understanding that the ownership of the data and the data quality sits firmly on your shoulders – the sponsor.

 Phase 1 clinical trials may collect data from external sources like ECG and labs, but the predominant source of data will still be DDC – direct data capture.
 Consider carefully the cost-benefit of using medical IoT – it may be worth using medical IoT devices for BP measurements and hooking them directly up to the cloud clinical data management system.

-You need same-day visibility to missing outcomes, adverse events and mis-dosing in early stage studies.
+9. You need same-day visibility to missing outcomes, adverse events and mis-dosing in early stage studies.
 You don’t have the time to do it the big-pharma, big-CRO way of sending you and SDTM file once/month.
 You need to decide to proceed or kill clinical development as soon as possible.
-If you are using a CRO, make it clear that the CRO team needs to be working on the same clinical data management system as you with full data transparency and data portability – and an immediate picture at one-click.
+Flask Data provides you an integrated platform for EDC, clinical data management and statistics, with full data transparency and data portability – and an immediate picture at one-click.